decred/dcrdex/docs/wiki/Order-Management.md

 DCRDEX does not collect any fees on the trades, but since all swap transactions occur on-chain and are created directly by the users, they will pay network transaction fees.
-Transaction fees vary based on how orders are matched and network activity. fee rate estimates are shown during order submission, and the realized fees are displayed on the [order details](#order-details) view once the trade settles.
+Transaction fees vary based on how orders are matched and network activity.
+Fee rate estimates are shown during order submission, and the realized fees are displayed on the [order details](#order-details) view once the trade settles.

 The fee details screen indicates the best and worst-case settlement fee rate estimates